bcorfman/arcade_actions/docs/testing_movement.md

 This document provides detailed guidance for testing the movement actions in the ArcadeActions framework.
 These actions (`_Move`, `WrappedMove`, `BoundedMove`, `Driver`) have unique characteristics that require specialized testing approaches.

+For general testing patterns, fixtures, and best practices, see `testing.md`.

 ## Key Differences from Standard Actions

 Movement actions differ from standard actions in several ways: